Frequently Asked Questions

 What’s the best way to contact you for a free consultation?

-The best way to contact me is through my email address, KevinFaustCounseling@gmail.com.
+The best way to contact us is through our email address, info@AkahaiEmotionalWellness.com.

-My office number, 808-720-EMDR (3637), typically goes straight to voice mail since this is a private practice and I am typically in sessions with clients all day.
-You may also text my office number if you like, but email is best for many reasons.
-Email gives you a lot more space to give me the information I will need.
-I need to know what your presenting issues are, how you plan to pay for mental health services (such as using HMSA insurance or paying out of pocket), what your expectations are for therapy, and what you are hoping to get out of therapy.
+Our office number, 808-301-HELP (4357), typically goes straight to voicemail since we are therapists and are often in sessions with clients all day.
+But email gives you a lot more space and time to be thoughtful in giving us the information we will need.
+We will need to know what your presenting issues are, your gender and age, if you plan to use insurance or pay out of pocket, and what you are hoping to get out of therapy.
+This information helps us match you with the best therapist for you.

 What types of services do you offer?